 The Geriatrics Interest Group is a student-led organization that focuses on skill development, seminars, and public outreach that help increase awareness of how to best care for the aging population.
 We host 2 panels a semester with clinical experts and are beginning a new fall-prevention outreach program alongside Heart 2 Heart.

 The field of global surgery is devoted to sustainable and accessible surgical, obstetric, and anesthesia care worldwide.
-The WCM GSSA's goals include advocacy for the field of global surgery, education for students/trainees about global surgery and sustainable interventions, and to foster the development of the next generation of global surgeons, OB/Gyns, and anesthesiologists through engagement and mentorship.
+The WCM GSSA's goals include advocacy for the field of global surgery, education for students/trainees about global surgery and sustainable interventions, and fostering the development of the next generation of global surgeons, OB/Gyns, and anesthesiologists through engagement and mentorship.

-The main goals of IDIG are to provide information about careers in infectious diseases, present infectious disease talks/discussions, and facilitate interaction between WCMC students and infectious disease services at NYPH, MSK and HSS.
-We’d like for the group to be of interest for students pursuing any field.
+The main goals of IDIG are to provide information about careers in infectious diseases, present infectious disease talks/discussions, and facilitate interaction between WCMC students and infectious disease services at NYPH, MSK, and HSS.
+We’d like for the group to be of interest to students pursuing any field.
 For this reason, we’re planning to have talks/discussions of broad interest (e.g. intersections between infectious diseases and psychiatry, surgery, etc.).
 Finally, we’re considering the feasibility of community service projects, such as vaccination awareness/myth buster events etc.

-The Injury Prevention and Response Interest Group aims to provide students with an opportunity to learn about all forms of trauma, from motor vehicle collisions to falls in the elderly.
+The Injury Prevention and Response Interest Group aim to provide students with an opportunity to learn about all forms of trauma, from motor vehicle collisions to falls in the elderly.
 We plan to organize a series of workshops to teach skills related to the care of trauma patients.
-Most notably, we are organizing sessions for students to become certified as community educators for the Stop the Bleed Campaign, an outreach initiative to educate the general public on technique for controlling major bleeding.
+Most notably, we are organizing sessions for students to become certified as community educators for the Stop the Bleed Campaign, an outreach initiative to educate the general public on techniques for controlling major bleeding.

 The Internal Medicine Interest Group (IMIG) is a student organization focused on supporting students interested in going into internal medicine and related specialties.
-To facilitate this, the IMIG holds panels on the various specialties and practice options stemming from internal medicine, workshops on practicing internal medicine (e.g., reading chest X rays), and various networking events associated with the 4th years and Internal Medicine faculty.
+To facilitate this, the IMIG holds panels on the various specialties and practice options stemming from internal medicine, workshops on practicing internal medicine (e.g., reading chest X-rays), and various networking events associated with the 4th years and Internal Medicine faculty.